 Q: Is there any preferred order in which treatments should be given now?
 Do you have to administer chemotherapy or radiation first, before using one of the checkpoint blockade therapies?

 A: Until recently, chemotherapy was the frontline therapy.
 But if you treat advanced MCC with a checkpoint inhibitor before doing chemotherapy, about 60 percent of patients respond.
 If you wait until the patient has failed one round of chemotherapy, it appears that about 40 percent of patients respond.
 And after two or more rounds of chemotherapy, about 20 percent of patients respond.
-So, usually the right approach now seems to be to use the checkpoint blockade agent first, then decide what to do next based on the response.
+So, usually the right approach now seems to be to use the immune-stimulating drug first, then decide what to do next based on the response.
 Some patients will have a complete response, with total remission of the disease.
 Some patients’ tumors will partially respond, often decreasing by 70 percent in tumor volume, which is still a major response.
 Many of these patients end up having a low level of disease that does not affect their health at all.
 One woman I treated recently had a partial response for a year, then it changed to a complete response.
-But usually, if the drug is going to work, the response comes fast, and most responses last well over a year.
+But usually, if the drug is going to work, the response comes fast (within 1-2 months), and most responses last well over a year.
 However, we are uncertain what will happen when the drug is stopped.

 Since avelumab is now FDA-approved for MCC that has or has not been previously treated with chemotherapy, it is now being used preferentially as a first-line therapy for metastatic MCC, while chemotherapy is not favored in most cases.
 Current data suggest that immune therapy works better if given prior to chemotherapy, which tends to suppress the immune system and make tumors more resistant to a variety of treatments.